Health Services Homepage

 Minnesota statutes state that a public health nuisance is 'any activity or failure to act that adversely affects the public's health'.
 Wright County Public Health is available to answer questions, provide resources, investigates all complaints and takes appropriate action to remove the nuisance, when necessary.

-In Minnesota, 85 percent of child safety seats are installed or used improperly.
 Child Car Seat Safety Checks are available at:

 C.A.R.S.
 (Children and Restraint Systems)